alphabet9470/wifi-sukuna/README.md

 Once you've launched Sukuna.py, you can perform various tasks, including scanning for available WiFi networks and analyzing captured handshakes.

-Click on Monitor Mode
-Click on Scan ( It will start scanning all WiFi Networks )
+Click on Monitor Mode[It will start the Monitor Mode ] Again Run the Program and Click on Scan ( It will start scanning all WiFi Networks )
 ***Note: To stop any ongoing scanning process, simply press Ctrl + C.***
 Then select any particular WiFi and Enter the BSSID and CH number of that wifi It will start scanning that WiFi and sending deauth attack